How Often Should You Actually Wash Your Pajamas?

 The longer you go without washing your sleepwear, the more likely you are to be sleeping with bacteria, fungi, animal dander, pollen, soil, lint, as well as bodily excrements such as sweat and skin cells.
 According to Prof Sally Bloomfield, who is a consultant in Hygiene and Infectious Disease Prevention at the London School of Hygiene and Tropical Medicine, says that the frequency with which sleepwear should be washed really differs for each individual.

 "We all carry certain organisms that are potentially harmful to us if we get them in the wrong place and are potentially harmful to other people if they get transferred to them,” she tells The Guardian.
 “Why do we launder in the first place?
 Because we don’t want other people to get those organisms.”

 It's also a double-edged sword: washing your sleepwear more often is more hygienic and better for your skin, but the more you use your washing machine the higher the costs—both financially and environmentally.

-Read on as we assist in deciding how often you should be washing your sleepwear, according to your sleep style.
+Read on to find out how often you should be washing your sleepwear, according to your sleep style.

 Anyone who tends to heat up and experience night sweats should be washing their sleepwear at least every other day, if not daily.
 To get more wears out of your sleepwear, try to cool your bedroom while you sleep or switch to a lighter duvet, and hang your sleepwear during the day so it has time to air out.